stanford-ssi/rockets-irec-sradaltimeter/README.md

 #### Classes

+`Altimeter` - this is the primary class for the board and contains all of the other classes as members.
+Everything is initialized in this class

 `Flight_Data` - this class stores the raw data values that are read from each sensor.
 It also also contains the methods for logging to SD card and has a member object that is the Kalman Filter object.
 Supports reading sensors at different frequencies.
 Does not store history.

 `Flight_Sensors` - this class is used for accessing all of the sensors and reading GPIO inputs.
 Is kept separate from Flight_Data class, as use of this object can be easily swapped out for one for a Hardware-In-The-Loop test object